Croatia Vacations & Tours

 No one likes sand in their socks, so flip flops and/or sandals are a must for the beach.
 If you’re planning on exploring the cities and villages, pack close-toed shoes like tennis shoes or hiking boots.
 Finally, for nights when you want to dress up, keep in mind that many streets are cobblestone so consider packing flats instead of heels.

-TRAVEL TIPS FOR VISITING CROATIA
+TRAVEL TIPS FOR YOUR CROATIA VACATION

 When it comes to travel tips, sharing is caring, so we’re happy to pass on a few pointers on how you can best experience Croatia.